 - Get Training: You and your staff (unless you're lucky enough to hire UML-experienced architects) will need training in UML.
 It's best to get training that teaches how to use your chosen tool with your chosen methodology, typically provided by either the tool supplier or methodologist.
-If you decide not to go this route, check out OMG's training page for a course that meets your needs.
 Once you've learned UML, you can become an OMG-certified UML Professional - check here for details.

 UML 2.0 - A Major Upgrade

 The "Available" version of the UML 2.0 Superstructure specification (that is, the version that has finished its first maintenance release and been built into vendor products) has been completed, and is available to everyone for free download.
 Three separate parts of UML 2.0 - the Infrastructure (that is, the meta-metamodel), Object Constraint Language, and Diagram Interchange - are still undergoing their first maintenance and will become Available Specifications when this completes.
 There's a description of the current state of all four specifications, and links to all of them, here.

 We've already integrated the new features into this writeup, but here's a summary: